 - The site preparation at the dedicated plantation does not cause longer-term net emissions from soil carbon.
-Carbon stocks in soil organic matter, litter and deadwood can be expected to decrease more due to soil erosion and human intervention or increase less in the absence of the project activity: - After harvest, regeneration will occur either by direct planting or natural sprouting; - Grazing will not occur within the plantation: - No irrigation is undertaken for the biomass plantations;
+Carbon stocks in soil organic matter, litter and deadwood can be expected to decrease more due to soil erosion and human intervention or increase less in the absence of the project activity; - After harvest, regeneration will occur either by direct planting or natural sprouting; - Grazing will not occur within the plantation; - In the absence of the project activity, natural revegetation would not result in growth of a forest due to natural or human pressures; - Prior to the implementation of the project activity, no fuel wood has been collected from the land area where the dedicated plantation will be established; - For at least ten years before the implementation of the project activity, no forest was on the land where the dedicated plantation will be established;1 - If relevant, workers for any activities on the land prior to project implementation continue to be employed for the biomass plantation activity, i.e. no households are shifted from the project site; - The land area where the dedicated plantation will be established is, prior to project implementation, will meet one of the following criteria: - a) Either being severely degraded and would in absence of the project activity have not been used for any other agricultural or forestry activity, or; - b) Has been used for agricultural purposes, provided the project participants can demonstrate that no natural forest exists in the host country.2

-- The land area where the dedicated plantation will be established is, prior to project implementation, severely degraded and in absence of the project activity would have not been used for any other agricultural or forestry activity.
-The land degradation can be demonstrated using one or more of the following indicators: - (a) Vegetation degradation, e.g., - crown cover of pre-existing trees has decreased in the recent past for reasons other than sustainable harvesting activities; - (b) Soil degradation, e.g., - soil erosion has increased in the recent past; - soil organic matter content has decreased in the recent past. - (c) Anthropogenic influences, e.g., - there is a recent history of loss of soil and vegetation due to anthropogenic actions; and - demonstration that there exist anthropogenic actions/activities that prevent possible occurrence of natural regeneration.
+If the land area is severely degraded, land degradation can be demonstrated using one or more of the following indicators:

+- (a) Vegetation degradation, e.g., - Crown cover of pre-existing trees has decreased in the recent past for reasons other than sustainable harvesting activities; - (b) Soil degradation, e.g., - Soil erosion has increased in the recent past;

+1 This applicability condition is provided to avoid situations where the land-use is changed for the purpose of the CDM project activity some time before registering or starting the CDM project activity.
+For example, a forest could be deforested two years prior to formally establishing the CDM biomass plantation and starting the CDM project activity.

+2 This applicability condition addresses the issue that shifting agricultural production from the land area elsewhere may potentially result in deforestation.
+Natural forests include primary and secondary forests.
+Secondary forests are forest lands which have reverted to forests due to natural regeneration after a major disturbance such as fire, insect infestation, timber harvest or wind throw.
+To demonstrate that the no natural forests exist in the country, project participants may use forest statistics by the FAO or an official confirmation by the host country government.
+In case of countries that have natural forests, project participants are encouraged to request a revision to this methodology and to include methodological approaches that address the potential for increased deforestation as a result of shifting agricultural production from the project land area.

+- Soil organic matter content has decreased in the recent past.

+- (c) Anthropogenic influences, e.g., - There is a recent history of loss of soil and vegetation due to anthropogenic actions; and - Demonstration that there exist anthropogenic actions/activities that prevent possible occurrence of natural regeneration.